-- The Ukrainian Stock Exchange

-- the Perspectyva Stock Exchange
+- the Stock Exchange "Perspektiva"

 - the PFTS Stock Exchange

+- the Ukrainian Exchange

-The trading activity is basically limited to trading in domestic treasury bonds.
-There is also a small fraction of trading in corporate bonds, shares, investment certificates and derivatives.
+The trading activity is limited to trading in domestic state bonds.
+There is also a small fraction of trading in corporate bonds, shares (including shared of foreign issuers), investment certificates, derivatives and foreign treasury bonds.

-13.9 Admission of securities of foreign issuers to circulation in Ukraine

-Securities issued by a foreign issuer may be admitted to circulation in Ukraine subject to the following conditions:
+14.9 Admission of securities of foreign issuers to circulation in Ukraine Securities issued by a foreign issuer may be admitted to circulation in Ukraine subject to the following conditions:

-- the issuer is registered in compliance with laws of the country of its registration - issue and/or prospectus regarding the securities was/were duly registered in the country of the issuer's residence or the country of securities placement, and the corresponding securities were already placed outside Ukraine - ISIN and CFI were assigned to the securities - the Central Depository provided its confirmation that the securities may be accounted in its correspondent account opened with the foreign depository or international depository and clearing institution - the securities are admitted for circulation on at least one of the following exchanges abroad: (1) stock exchange included into Nasdaq, Inc group; (2) New York Stock exchange; (3) Stock exchanges registered in EU countries; (4) London Stock Exchange; or (5) Hong Kong Exchanges and Clearing
+- The issuer is registered in a foreign state in compliance with its laws. - Issue and/or prospectus regarding the securities was/were duly registered in the country of the issuer's residence or the country of securities placement, and the corresponding securities were already placed outside Ukraine. - ISIN/CFI were assigned to the securities. - The Central Depository provided its confirmation that the securities may be accounted in its correspondent account opened with the foreign depository or international depository and clearing institution. - The securities are admitted for circulation on at least one of the following exchanges abroad: (1) stock exchange included into Nasdaq, Inc network; (2) New York Stock exchange; (3) Stock exchanges registered in EU countries; or (4) Hong Kong Exchanges and Clearing.

-The decision on admission of the securities is adopted by the Securities Commission under the application of either the foreign issuer of the Central Depositary.
-The securities admitted to circulation by the Securities Commission may be traded in Ukraine on a stock exchange or over-thecounter starting from the business day following the publication of the corresponding decision of the Securities Commission on its web-site.
+The decision on the admission of the securities is adopted by the Securities Commission under the application of either the foreign issuer or the Central Depositary.
+The securities admitted to circulation by the Securities Commission may be traded in Ukraine on a stock exchange or over-the-counter, starting from the business day following the publication of the corresponding decision of the Securities Commission on its website.

-The securities of foreign issuers are accounted in the correspondent securities account of the Central Depository opened with a foreign depositary or international depositary and clearing institution.
+The securities of foreign issuers are accounted in the correspondent securities account of the Central Depositary opened with a foreign depositary or international depositary and clearing institution.

-13.10 State securities
+14.10 State securities

-The Ministry of Finance of Ukraine, acting upon the authorization of the Cabinet of Ministers of Ukraine, may issue bonds to finance domestic or external state debt.
+The Ministry of Finance of Ukraine, acting upon the authorization of the Cabinet of Ministers of Ukraine, may issue bonds and derivatives to finance domestic or external state debt.